RPramodh/Senitment-Analysis-using-BERT/README.md

 - Fine-tune hyperparameters for improved performance.

 ## License
-This project is licensed under the [Your License] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-For any inquiries or collaborations, please contact [Your Name] at [Your Email].
+For any inquiries or collaborations, please contact Pramodh R at officialpramodh@gmail.com

 Enjoy sentiment analysis with BERT!